Third Way: United States

-In the United States, Third Way adherents embrace fiscal conservatism to a greater extent than traditional economic liberals, advocate some replacement of welfare with workfare and sometimes have a stronger preference for market solutions to traditional problems (as in pollution markets) while rejecting pure laissez-faire economics and other libertarian positions.
+In the United States, Third Way adherents historically embraced fiscal conservatism to a greater extent than traditional economic liberals, advocated for some replacement of welfare with workfare, and sometimes held a stronger preference for market solutions to traditional problems (as in pollution markets) while rejecting pure laissez-faire economics and other libertarian positions.
 The Third Way style of governing was firmly adopted and partly redefined during the administration of President Bill Clinton.

 As a term, it was introduced by political scientist Stephen Skowronek.
-Third Way Presidents "undermine the opposition by borrowing policies from it in an effort to seize the middle and with it to achieve political dominance".
-Examples of this are Richard Nixon's economic policies which were a continuation of Lyndon B. Johnson's Great Society as well as Clinton's welfare reform later.
+Third Way presidents "undermine the opposition by borrowing policies from it in an effort to seize the middle and with it to achieve political dominance".
+Examples of this are Richard Nixon's economic policies, which were a continuation of Lyndon B. Johnson's Great Society, as well as Clinton's welfare reform later.
+Dwight D. Eisenhower also was a supporter of a "middle way".

 Along with Blair, Prodi, Gerhard Schröder and other leading Third Way adherents, Clinton organised conferences to promote the Third Way philosophy in 1997 at Chequers in England.
 The Third Way think tank and the Democratic Leadership Council are adherents of Third Way politics.

-In 2013, American lawyer and former bank regulator William K. Black wrote that "Third Way is this group that pretends sometimes to be centre-left but is actually completely a creation of Wall Street—it's run by Wall Street for Wall Street with this false flag operation as if it were a center-left group.
+In 2013, American lawyer and former bank regulator William K. Black criticised then-extant Third Way movements: "Third Way is this group that pretends sometimes to be centre-left but is actually completely a creation of Wall Street – it's run by Wall Street for Wall Street with this false flag operation as if it were a center-left group.
 It's nothing of the sort".

 Other countries

-Other leaders who have adopted elements of the Third Way style of governance include Edi Rama in Albania, Fernando de la Rúa in Argentina, Viktor Klima and Alfred Gusenbauer in Austria, Fernando Henrique Cardoso in Brazil, Kiril Petkov in Bulgaria, Jean Chrétien and Paul Martin in Canada, Ricardo Lagos and Michelle Bachelet (only her first period) in Chile, Juan Manuel Santos in Colombia, Óscar Arias, José María Figueres, Laura Chinchilla, Carlos Alvarado Quesada, Luis Guillermo Solís and Rodrigo Chaves in Costa Rica, Helle Thorning-Schmidt in Denmark, Leonel Fernández, Hipólito Mejía, Danilo Medina and Luis Abinader in the Dominican Republic, Rodrigo Borja Cevallos, Abdalá Bucaram, Lucio Gutiérrez and Lenín Moreno in Ecuador, Paavo Lipponen in Finland, Gerhard Schröder and Olaf Scholz of Germany, Costas Simitis in Greece, Álvaro Colom in Guatemala, Ferenc Gyurcsány in Hungary, Ehud Barak and Ehud Olmert in Israel, Muammar Gaddafi in Libya, Joseph Muscat and Robert Abela in Malta, Ernesto Zedillo in Mexico, Milo Đukanović in Montenegro, Wim Kok of the Netherlands, Helen Clark in New Zealand, Ernesto Pérez Balladares, Martín Torrijos and Laurentino Cortizo in Panama, Alan García, Alejandro Toledo and Ollanta Humala in Peru, Benigno Aquino in the Philippines, Leszek Miller and Marek Belka in Poland, António Guterres and José Sócrates of Portugal, Borut Pahor in Slovenia, Thabo Mbeki in South Africa, Kim Dae-jung and Roh Moo-hyun in South Korea, Ingvar Carlsson and Göran Persson in Sweden and Carlos Andrés Pérez in Venezuela (only his second term).
+Many leaders throughout the world have adopted aspects of Third Way politics.
+Many concepts of Third Way ideology are also often incorporated in Third Position ideology.
+Given the nebulous definition of the ideology, it is often difficult to identify leaders who support Third Way policies.